[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Details have been published in various magazines at Issuu: Dec 2015 Jan 2016 Jan 2017 Jan 2018

-Since 28 May 2021, the U2 section between Schottentor/Universität and Karlsplatz has been out of service to allow for the construction of the new Rathaus interchange and the upgrading for the future driverless U5 operation.
+From 28 May 2021 until 06 Dec 2024, the U2 section between Schottentor/Universität and Karlsplatz was out of service to allow for the construction of the new Rathaus interchange and the upgrading for the future driverless U5 operation (including the installation of platform screen doors).

 [Project Website]